Hair changes rarely occur in isolation

 Mitochondrial function and redox balance are closely linked to broader metabolic and cellular maintenance processes that support tissue renewal.

-Diet and lifestyle patterns influence overall oxidative load and the body’s ability to maintain redox balance, including pathways involved in endogenous antioxidant defense such as NRF2-mediated signaling, as well as exposure to compounds like polyphenols and sulfur-containing nutrients that support cellular resilience.
+Aging is associated with a rise in ROS levels.
+Diet and lifestyle patterns also influence overall oxidative load and the body’s ability to maintain redox balance, including pathways involved in endogenous antioxidant defense such as NRF2-mediated signaling, as well as exposure to compounds like polyphenols and sulfur-containing nutrients that support cellular resilience.

 • Maintaining anagen depends on both adequate capillary-level circulation and regulated metabolic signaling.

-Microvascular circulation delivers oxygen and nutrients to the base of the hair follicle, while cardiometabolic pathways—including insulin and insulin-like growth factor-1 (IGF-1)—influence how those nutrients are utilized by actively proliferating cells.
+Microvascular circulation delivers oxygen and nutrients to the base of the hair follicle, while cardiometabolic pathways, including insulin and insulin-like growth factor-1 (IGF-1), influence how those nutrients are utilized by proliferating cells.

-Signals that support vascular function, including nitric oxide (NO) and growth factors such as vascular endothelial growth factor (VEGF), help regulate blood flow, nutrient delivery, and support the local vascular network surrounding the follicle.
+Signals like nitric oxide (NO) and vascular endothelial growth factor (VEGF) help regulate blood flow and maintain the active blood supply surrounding the follicle.

-When insulin sensitivity, endothelial function, or vascular integrity become impaired, the follicular microenvironment may shift, contributing to changes in hair cycling over time.
+When insulin sensitivity, endothelial function, or vascular integrity become impaired, the follicle may not receive adequate growth signals, nutrients, or oxygen to maintain anagen.

 How It’s Addressed